waker-he/cs-learning-notes/cpp/effective-modern-c++/README.md

 - `std::launch::deferred` deferred the execution of `f` until either `get` or `wait` is called, when `f` get executed it will execute synchronously
 - default (`std::launch::async || std::launch::deferred`) makes execution of `f` unpredictable, it depends on library implementation and the runtime system

+## item 37: make `std::thread`s unjoinable on all paths
+- `std::thread` is unjoinable when
+    - it is default-constructed
+    - it has been `std::move`d from
+    - it has been `detach`ed
+    - it has been `join`ed
+- `std::terminate` would be called if the destructor of a joinable `std::thread` is called, because:
+    - implicit join-on-destruction can lead to difficult-to-debug performance anomalies
+    - implicit join-on-detach can lead to difficult-to-debug undefined behavior
+- to handle this, we can use __RAII__, putting `std::thread` in a wrapper

 # Chapter 8: Tweaks